 During most summer months, there are FREE guided tours.

 A trip to Iceland isn’t complete without a trip to one of their several area Geothermal Pools.
 Unfortunately, you will need to drive about a hour or more outside of Reykjavik to get to them.
-Our favorite is the Secret Lagoon and it is about 1.5 hour drive from Reykjavik.
-If you can’t make the drive, you might want to check out the Laugardalslaug Geothermal Swimming Pool.

 Have you been to Iceland?
 What things do you enjoy doing in Reykjavik?